BiancoRoyal/node-red-contrib-modbus/extras/argumentMaps/ArgumentMaps.md

     ]
 ```

-This will lead to a parser error because of a empty byte on position 2 that is not described by the requestmap.
+This will lead to a parser error because of an empty byte on position 2 that is not described by the request map.